 - Continue fertilising with a high nitrogen fertiliser like LAN.
 Water immediately after application.

 - Spray for broad leaf weeds that are in full summer growth.

 - Check vigorous creepers and climbers like wisterias and petreas and cut back any really aggressive growth.

-- Trim topiaries and hedges more frequently during summer.
+- Trim topiaries and hedges more frequently during the summer.

 - Weeds throughout the garden are a major summer challenge, especially after the festive season.
 Consider using a chemical herbicide where applicable to check the aggressive growth at the moment.